 Cesis is bigger, and its population is about 22% larger than the population of Saaremaa.
 When comparing the population of Cesis vs. Saaremaa, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
 So, always research the type of place that you want to visit and the activities that interest you.

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Saaremaa and Cesis during the summer are popular places to visit.
 Most visitors come to Cesis for the hiking, the small town charm, and the family-friendly experiences during these months.
 Also, the summer months attract visitors to Saaremaa because of the beaches, the small town charm, and the family-friendly experiences.

 In the summer, Cesis is around the same temperature as Saaremaa.
-Typically, the summer temperatures in Cesis in July are around 17°C (63°F), and Saaremaa is about 17°C (62°F).
+Typically, the summer temperatures in Cesis in July average around 17°C (63°F), and Saaremaa averages at about 17°C (62°F).